AdrianRodri/comp120-tinkering-audio/README.md

 # comp-120-tinkering-audio

 # Contract 3: Melody Generation is completed
-  this was assigned to Adrian Rodriguez
+## this was assigned to Adrian Rodriguez
+### with verbal help from Paul

-Run main.py
+Run main.py and the program should work

-Note: not all of the other modules are actually functional,
-      still attempting a clean up for the final submission